Your Own Real Estate Crowdfunding vs Third-Party Platforms

-Campaigns can fail to reach their funding goals for a variety of reasons, such as a lack of interest in the project or a poorly executed marketing strategy.
+Campaigns can fail to reach their funding goals for various reasons, such as a lack of interest in the project or a poorly executed marketing strategy.

 This can be especially frustrating for individuals or businesses who have invested significant time and resources into preparing a campaign.

-Crowdfunding campaigns are typically limited to the internet, which means that they may not reach as wide an audience as more traditional forms of financing.
+Crowdfunding campaigns are typically limited to the Internet, meaning they may not reach as wide an audience as more traditional forms of financing.

 This can make it difficult to attract a sufficient number of backers, particularly for projects that are not well-known or have a niche appeal.